yanethp/portfolio/content/english/post/demo_RNotebook/index.md

 ]
 +++

-Check out this [awesome R Notebook](RNotebook_demo.nb.html) I just made!
+Check out this [awesome R Notebook](RNotebook_demo.nb.html) and poster I made!

-Here is a paragraph or two introducing the Notebook - explain what you were working on, why you're interested, and/or what the most exciting results are.

-This demo Notebook is just illustrating what an R Notebook looks like and how to link to it.
+It looks at the inteaction between the Lefty genes in mouse gastrulation, specifically what stages and celltypes.